Echo Films

-Echo Films is an American production company founded in April 2008 by production partner Kristin Hahn and American actress Jennifer Aniston.
+Echo Films is an American production company founded in April 2008 by American actress Jennifer Aniston and her production partner Kristin Hahn.
 Echo Films has a production deal with Universal Pictures.
 The company produces projects for both film and television.
 Most of the projects star Jennifer Aniston.

 History

 This is Jennifer Aniston's second production company.
-She previously found Plan B Entertainment with Brad Pitt and Brad Grey in 2002.
+She previously founded Plan B Entertainment with Brad Pitt, Kristin Hahn and Brad Grey in 2002.
 In 2006, after Pitt and Aniston divorced, and Grey became the CEO of Paramount Pictures, Pitt became the sole owner of the company.
 Kristin Hahn also has another production company that she created in 2015 named Hahnscape Entertainment.

 On the choice of the projects, Hahn said: "We particularly like working from books and real-life stories about distinct characters that embody something relatable and relevant about human nature's double-sided coin of vulnerability and mettle."
 On the name of the company, Aniston added that they were "drawn to stories about people finding their voice and finding their way because they help us as listeners and viewers do what we feel we're all trying to do, which is making sense of our lives through the stories of others.
 That's why we chose the name Echo, to echo back an idea, a challenge, something that resonates through all of us."